Aurionidas/numerical-methods-python/README.md

 These algorithms were originally developed as part of a university-level Numerical Methods course.
 The goal was to explore and implement foundational mathematical techniques commonly used in engineering and scientific computing.

-All implementations are included in the Jupyter Notebook `numerical_methods.ipynb`, along with clear explanations, step-by-step code, visualizations, and example problems.
+All implementations are included in the Jupyter Notebook located in each folder, along with clear explanations, step-by-step code, visualizations, and example problems.

 ## 💻 Tools & Libraries